-Timeframe Action Procedures for Appealing a Grade Within 4 weeks (28 days) of receiving grade Meeting with LIC Director, Appeal letter to Course Director Prior to submitting a grade appeal, the student must meet with the LIC Director to discuss grading concerns.
-If student then chooses to move forward with appeal, they must submit appeal to AEO via form within 4 weeks of receiving grade.
-The appeal letter will identify the Course and the grade being appealed, state the reason(s) for appeal from the list above, and specify the requested change.
-The appeal will be forwarded to the appropriate CCD Within 6 weeks (42 days) of grading appeals deadline CCD and grading committee review decision Within 6 weeks after the grading appeal deadline passes, the CCD must have met with the student, collected all relevant information and must convene the grading committee to review the appeal and submitted materials.
-At this time, a decision regarding the grade change appeal will be made and the student will be informed regarding the grade change appeal.
+Timeframe Action Procedures for Appealing a Grade Within 3 weeks (21days) of receiving grade Meeting with LIC Director, Appeal letter to AEO Prior to submitting a grade appeal, the student must meet with the LIC Director to discuss the grading concerns.
+Meetings can be in person, by phone or by videoconference.
+If student then chooses to move forward with appeal, they must submit an appeal to the online AEO form within 3 weeks of receiving grade (due by 5:00 pm mountain time on the 21st day).
+The appeal letter will identify the Course and the grade being appealed and state the reason(s) for appeal from the list above.
+The appeal will be reviewed by the Assistant Dean of Assessment, Evaluation, and Outcomes as outlined above.
+Within 8 weeks (56days) of meeting with student CCD and grading committee review and decision Within 8 weeks of the appeal deadline, the Clinical Content Director must meet with the student to discuss the appeal.
+Meetings can be in person, by phone or by videoconference.
+Following this meeting, the Clinical Content Director must convene the grading committee to review the appeal and submitted materials, make a decision regarding the grade change appeal and must inform the student in writing of the decision regarding the grade change appeal.
 If a grade change is warranted, the CCD will change the grade in a timely manner.
-Within 2 weeks (14 days) of CCD's ruling Appeal to Assistant Dean of Med Ed of Clinical Clerkships Within 2 weeks (14 days) of the CCD's ruling, the student may appeal the decision of the Clinical Content Director to the Assistant Dean of Medical Education and Clinical Clerkships by forwarding copies of all correspondence related to the appeal.
-The Assistant Dean, at their discretion, may meet with the student, the faculty, the CCD or the LIC Director, and may consult with the appropriate curriculum committee (e.g., CPCC) before making a ruling.
+Within 2 weeks (14 days) of CCD's ruling Appeal to Assistant Dean of Med Ed and Clinical clerkships Within 2 weeks (14 days) of the CCD's ruling, the student may appeal the decision of the Clinical Content Director to the Assistant Dean of Medical Education and Clinical Clerkships by forwarding copies of all correspondence related to the appeal.
+The Assistant Dean, at their discretion, may meet with the student, the faculty, the CCD or the LIC Director, and may consult with the appropriate curriculum committee (e.g., CCD committee) before making a ruling.
 The Assistant Dean will make a decision within 2 weeks (14 days) of receiving the request and notify the student in writing of this decision.

-Within 2 weeks (14 Appeal to Within 2 weeks (14 days) of receiving the ruling from the Assistant Dean, days) of the Senior the student may make a final request to the Senior Associate Dean of Assistant Dean's Associate Dean Education for a review of due process.
-The decision of the Senior ruling of Education Associate Dean of Education is final.
+Within 2 weeks (14 days) of the Assistant Dean's ruling Appeal to Senior Associate Dean of Education Within 2 weeks (14 days) of receiving the ruling from the Assistant Dean, the student may make a final request to the Senior Associate Dean of Education for a review of due process.
+The decision of the Senior Associate Dean of Education is final.
 The Senior Associate Dean of Education will make a judgment within 2 weeks (14 days) of the student's final appeal and notify the student in writing of this decision.